Skip to content

 April brought my third half-marathon and first in Singapore’s humidity.
 Lesson learned: arrive stupidly early for races, even if it means a 2am wake-up call.
 Missing your start wave and being stuck in a human sea of traffic is definitely not conducive to personal best conditions.

-Then came HYROX in June at Singapore’s National Stadium.
+Then came HYROX in June at Singapore’s National Stadium - the latest trend in fitness racing.
 A decision born from curiosity, accountability, and honestly, wondering what all the hype was about.
-I naively signed up for singles thinking, “How hard could it be?”
+I signed up after listening to the HYROX co-founder on the Business of Sport podcast and wanted to see if it truly delivered on its promise - a new sport for gym-goers, and making them feel like an olympic athlete.
+To be fair, it does.

 Very hard, as it turns out.
 But I hit all four goals: